TangmereCottage/OpenLog_Artemis/README.md

 ```

-Once the sketch compiles, you can generate the binary via `Export compiled Binary`, which you can then upload with the 'Artemis Firmware Upload GUI' per above instructions.
+Once you get the sketch to compile (congratulations btw), you can generate the binary via `Export compiled Binary`, which you can then upload with the 'Artemis Firmware Upload GUI' per above instructions.

 License Information
 -------------------